 With the right queries and keyword strategy, you can take your online business to new heights!

-Are search themes direct targeting?
+Are search themes directly targeting?

 No, search themes are more like guiding signals—not direct targeting.
 They guide Google AI to find more relevant Performance Max placements, helping your ads appear in contexts that align with user intent.